Redwood City

 Real Estate Market Trends

-While the entire area has experienced rising home prices, Redwood City offers relatively more affordable options, and features a diverse mix of neighborhoods, from charming historic homes and contemporary condos near the vibrant downtown, to spacious single family residences with views set in the hills.
+While the entire area has experienced rising home prices, Redwood City offers relatively more affordable options.
+It features a diverse mix of neighborhoods from charming historic homes and contemporary condos near the vibrant downtown, to spacious single family residences with views set in the hills.

 Source: Altos Research